leoandreotti/slack-dark-theme/README.md

 For versions before 3.0.0 the same code must be added to the following file resources\app.asar.unpacked\src\static\index.js

-At the very bottom, add the following code:
+At the very bottom, add the following code(to use the CSS stored in this repo and receive all my updates):

 ```js
 // First make sure the wrapper app is loaded